 Written by Scribendi

-Now, how are you going to pay for your tuition?
+After the celebrations conclude, it's time to embark on the next step.
+How are you going to pay for your tuition?

 According to Scorgie, however, only one-third of available scholarships have these requirements.

 "The other two-thirds of scholarships are up for grabs[,] and that's where the millions of dollars are really sitting."

 Once you know how to find scholarships and how to apply for them, it's easy to reduce the overall cost of your tuition, as well as your stress levels.

 Understanding the Different Types of Scholarships

 To start, it helps to know what types of scholarships exist.

 One of the "easiest" types of scholarships is an entrance scholarship.
 Many post-secondary institutions automatically offer these scholarships based on their applicants' high school grades.
 The higher your marks, the greater the amount of money.
 Although there is no application process for entrance scholarships, it's a good idea to confirm that your school offers them.